Bridgeland Stability on Threefolds -- Some Wall Crossings: Very Weak Stability Conditions and the Support Property

 where dividing by $0$ is interpreted as $+\infty$.
 Then an object $E \in \AA$ is called \textit{(semi-)stable} if for all monomorphisms $A \into E$ in $\AA$ we have $\mu_{\sigma}(A) < (\leq) \mu_{\sigma}(A/E)$.
 More generally, an element $E \in D^b(X)$ is called (semi-)stable if there is $m \in \Z$ such that $E[m] \in \AA$ is (semi-)stable.
 A semistable but not stable object is called \textit{strictly semistable}.
 Moreover, one needs to show that Harder-Narasimhan filtrations exist inside $\AA$ with respect to the slope function $\mu_{\sigma}$ to actually get a very weak pre-stability condition.
 We interchangeably use $(\AA, Z)$ and $(P,Z)$ to denote the same very weak pre-stability condition.

 An important tool is the support property.
 It was introduced in \cite{KS08} for Bridgeland stability conditions, but can be adapted without much trouble to very weak stability conditions (see \cite[Section 2]{PT15}).
 We also recommend \cite[Appendix A]{BMS14} for a nicely written treatment of this notion.
-Without loss of generality we can assume that $Z(v(E)) = 0$ implies $v(E) = 0$.
+Without loss of generality we can assume that if $E \in \AA$ and $Z(v(E)) = 0$, then $v(E) = 0$.
 If not we replace $\Gamma$ by a suitable quotient.

 \begin{defn} A very weak pre-stability condition $\sigma = (\AA, Z)$ satisfies the \textit{support property} if there is a bilinear form $Q$ on $\Gamma \otimes \R$ such that \begin{enumerate} \item all semistable objects $E\in \AA$ satisfy the inequality $Q(v(E),v(E)) \geq 0$ and \item all non zero vectors $v \in \Gamma \otimes \R$ with $Z(v) = 0$ satisfy $Q(v, v) < 0$. \end{enumerate} A very weak pre-stability condition satisfying the support property is called a \textit{very weak stability condition}. \end{defn}